onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

-   The xNF provider **MUST** indicate specific conditions that may arise, and recommend actions that may be taken at specific thresholds, or if specific conditions repeat within a specified time interval, using the semantics and syntax described by the :doc:`VES Event Registration specification<../../../../vnfsdk/module.git/files/VESEventRegistration_3_0>`.
+   The xNF provider **MUST** indicate specific conditions that may arise, and recommend actions that may be taken at specific thresholds, or if specific conditions repeat within a specified time interval, using the semantics and syntax described by the :doc:`VES Event Registration specification <../../../../vnfsdk/model.git/docs/files/VESEventRegistration_3_0>`.

 **NOTE:** The Service Provider may override xNF provider Event Registrations using the ONAP SDC Design Studio to finalizes Service